Yes, yes, yes, but "rehearse" does not mean memorize and recite and recite. Then it will become a recitation.

 Add emotions and telling details in ways that reveals the broader story.

 You might shape the story for telling with the help of other storytellers.
-Many of our members are available for private coaching.
-Experienced tellers typically may continue to appreciate the chance to rehearse in front of a good coach.
+The Guelph Guild members meet every third Wednesday from September to June to rehearse and seek each others kind input.
+In addition, many of our members are available for private coaching.
+Experienced tellers typically continue to appreciate the chance to rehearse in front of a good coach.